 Dr. Keith L. Seitter was named Executive Director of the American Meteorological Society in September 2004.
 He has served as Deputy Executive Director of the Society since 1999.

 Seitter joined the AMS in the early 1990s as Assistant to the Executive Director in the role of leading the Society’s publications department.
 His primary job was to improve the efficiency of the Society’s journal production process and prepare for the eventual transition of the journals to electronic delivery, at a time when the Internet was just beginning to flourish.
-Today all nine prestigious AMS journals are available online.
+Today, all of the AMS's prestigious journals are available online.

 As Deputy Director, Seitter was involved in all aspects of the Society’s programs including moving the many AMS Specialty and Annual Meeting toward electronic submission and dissemination of author’s materials, implementing the recommendations from the 10-Year Vision Study, and continuing working with the publications department.